transimmanence/transimmanence/README.md

 ## Non-Foundational Ontological Axiomatization

-The Transimmanent Framework (TF) is non-foundationally and ontologically axiomatized in the paper "[Can Form Exist?
-A Transimmanent Meta-Ontology of Distinction, Limitation, and Experience](concepts/5-discussions/beyond-laws-of-form.md)".
-This primary document establishes the minimal necessary structural conditions for stable, non-foundational existence, culminating in the derivation of the Half-Existent Twisted Liminal Ontoform (TLO).
-The remainder of TF in the broader repository *indirectly* builds upon, and *around*, this axiomatic basis, elaborating its phenomenological, philosophical, and comparative implications.
+The Transimmanent Framework (TF) is non-foundationally and meta-ontologically axiomatized in the paper **"[Before Form, Beyond Nothingness: A Transimmanent Meta-Ontology of Distinction, Limitation, and Experience](architecture-of-being/00-before-form-beyond-nothingness.md)"**.

+This primary document establishes the minimal necessary structural conditions for stable, non-foundational existence.
+It begins from the conceptual limit of **Absolute Unpredicateness (AU)** and derives the **Half-Existent Twisting Liminal Ontoform (TLO)** – characterized by an intrinsic **Twisted Nuance (TN)** and mediated by **The Gap (`—`)** – as the necessary resolution of a **Primordial Paradox** between AU and the possibility of Definition.

+The extensive supporting appendices, elaborating its mathematical, philosophical, and experiential implications, are organized thematically.
+The broader conceptual explorations in the repository build upon and contextualize this core meta-ontological architecture.

 ## Core Principles (The "What")